sharma-sankalp/aws-platform-foundation/README.md

-# Aws_Project
+# AWS_Project
-It contains the architecture details and doc files related to Aws solution architect project
+This contains the key project details and the documents required to implement it.